How do you support an HIV-positive person?

 How to support family members living with HIV:

-It’s most likely for familial relationships that you may not find out about someone’s diagnosis on the day that it happens, especially if you’re second or third degree relatives, and your relationship with the person in question stands to be greatly impacted by this information.
+It’s most likely for familial relationships that you may not find out about someone’s diagnosis on the day that it happens, especially if you’re second or third degree relatives, and your relationship with the person in question may be affected by this information.
 Judgement and stigma are real concerns for everyone who is diagnosed as HIV-positive, so the best thing you can do if you’re confronted by such news is to be compassionate and understanding toward that person or those people.
 It may be tough to digest, but if your parent, sibling or adult child is diagnosed with HIV, and they choose to tell you about it, it means that you’re already a source of comfort and that you’re being depended on to provide just that.

 If you are a parent or guardian of a minor who is diagnosed with HIV, the doctor, nurse or clinic team on duty may make recommendations for an investigation into foul play and to have other immediate family members tested for HIV.
 Blood samples taken to determine pregnancy also determine HIV status in South Africa, to allow pregnant mothers to begin the Prevention of Mother to Child Transmission (PMTCT) treatment programme.
 If your teenage or adult child has been diagnosed, even though it may be extremely tough to control your temper or emotions, do your best to show love, care and compassion.
 Your child will always be your child, and being HIV-positive is no longer the death sentence that it was decades ago.